11 Signs You're Doing Well Financially in Your 40s

 Knowing how much money you will need for financial independence and setting a date to reach that goal can help you stay on track.

-You might find it helpful to set short-term goals — such as saving a specific amount each month — on the way to the longer-term goal of achieving financial independence.
+You might find it helpful to set short-term goals — such as contributing a certain amount to a high-yield savings account each month — on the way to the longer-term goal of achieving financial independence.

 Bottom line